Key Summary

 Fresha: Good for free tattoo studio scheduling

-Fresha is widely known as a zero-subscription booking platform that helps small service businesses get discovered and booked in one place.
-When I tested it, the biggest difference from general scheduling tools was its marketplace exposure.
-Instead of just managing appointments, it actively drives new clients.
-For small businesses that want both booking and visibility without upfront software costs, that model can be compelling.
+Fresha is widely known as a zero subscription booking platform that helps small service businesses get discovered and booked in one place.
+When I tested it for tattoo studios, the biggest difference from general scheduling tools was its marketplace exposure.
+Instead of just managing appointments, it actively tries to drive new clients to your shop.
+For a new tattoo artist who does not have a waitlist yet, that can be compelling.
+You list your services, set your availability, and Fresha puts your profile in front of people searching for local artists.

 Who Should Use This Tool

-- Solo professionals who need a simple, daily-use scheduler without setup friction
+- Solo artists who want a simple, daily scheduler without a monthly fee

 Core Features